rifki/digitlib/README.md

 DigitLib
 ========
-DigitLib is PHP library for microsite
+DigitLib is simple PHP library for microsite